 Copy the generated mini-game rpk file to the

-/sdcard/games directory on your phone's SD card.
+games directory on the phone's internal storage.
 Then open the Mini Game Debugger that has been installed before on the OPPO phone, click the OPPO Mini Game section, and then find the icon corresponding to the game name.
 If not found, click on the More -> Refresh button in the upper right corner to refresh.

 Note: if the OPPO Mini Game Debugger version is

-v3.2.0and above, you need to copy the mini-game rpk file to the
+v3.2.0and above, copy the mini-game rpk file to the

-/sdcard/Android/data/com.nearme.instant.platform/files/gamesdirectory on your OPPO phone.
+Android/data/com.nearme.instant.platform/files/gamesdirectory on the OPPO phone's internal storage.
 If there is no

-gamesdirectory, you need to create a new one.
+gamesdirectory, create a new one.
 Please refer to the Instructions -- New Directory [cn] for details.